 Re-evaluate your study habits and determine if there's room for improvement.
 Try studying for about 45 minutes at a time before taking a break.
 Organize a study group, review your notes after each class or look into campus tutoring.
 Improved study habits allow you to score higher on tests and assignments for a higher overall grade.

-Improve your test-taking skills.
+Improving your test-taking skills can be an effective GPA booster.
 Scan the whole exam before you begin.
 Answer easier questions first before moving on to more challenging parts.
-Improved test taking means higher scores and a better GPA.
+Enhances test taking means higher scores.

 Attend summer school.
 Summer classes tend to be less strenuous than fall and spring classes.
 You may find you'll be more relaxed and have more time to study for classes.
 A summer course may also have a smaller enrollment so you get more one-on-one time with the instructor that could help you succeed.